 Meetings: Stay Engaged and Focused

-Long or frequent meetings can be draining, but these tricks can help you stay present and contribute with confidence.
+Long or frequent meetings can be draining.
+These tricks help you stay present and contribute with confidence.

 Daily Planning: Keep It Simple

-Breaking your day into manageable steps can make assignments easier to handle and reduce the stress of juggling too much at once.
+Break your day into manageable steps to reduce the stress of juggling too much at once.

 Getting Support From Others